jameshegarty/rigel/systolic.md

 =======

 Module Options:

+inst = M:instantiate( name, options )
+returns an Instance

+Instantiation Options:
+These instantiation options will inheret the defaults of the module if not provided.

+callArbitrate = {nil, "valid", "values" }
+nil => Can only call each function on this instance once 'valid' => can call functions multiple times, but only one valid bit can be true 'value' => can call functions multiple times, and multiple valid bits must be true, but values must match

 coherent: This determines the semantics of calling different functions on this modules.
 If coherent==false, there is no guarantee about the timing of calling different functions.
 Ex: if you have a :valid() and a :get() function, you'd better make sure that your valid and get are called in the came clock.
 In practice, this means that :valid must not be pipelined, and :get must be the first thing in the pipe.
 The module documentation should tell you any inter-function semantics.
 If coherent==true, we guarantee that all calls to a module happen in the same cycle, if the calls to these calls happen in the same cycle.
 So, if we call :set in one function A, and :get in another function B, if A and B are called in the same cycle, then :get and :set will be called in the same cycle, regardless of where they appear in the pipeline.
 The information from :set will propagate to the :get (like as if there is a direct wire).
 Examples: registers, DRAM

-inst = M:instantiate( name, options )
-returns an Instance

-Instantiation Options:
-callArbitrate = {nil, "valid", "values" }
-nil => Can only call each function on this instance once 'valid' => can call functions multiple times, but only one valid bit can be true 'value' => can call functions multiple times, and multiple valid bits must be true, but values must match

-:verilog()
+:toVerilog()
 memoized. returns the verilog for defining this module.

 :toTerra()
 returns terra Struct for simulator for this module.

-:lower()
+:complete()
-Takes a module and lowers its definition to an AST.
+Checks whether functions refer to valid instances.
+Pipelines.
+Takes the module and lowers its definition to an AST.
 Used internally to implement :verilog().
+Function delays are unavailable until :complete() is called.
+Once :complete() is called, the module can't be modified.

 Module Constructors
 ===================